softkave/fimidara-server-node/notes/damilope/working.md

 - there is an infinite loop when logging in
 - move email to Resend
 - heartbeat issue
+- move to Next 15
+- start, upload, and complete multipart uploads
+- only one file shows after upload 2 files
+- delete file not removing file
+- usage thresholds completion

 ## Implementation notes